aurora-sim/Aurora-Sim/README.txt

 -----------------

 - Data.ini -  Settings to switch between database modules
-- MSSQL.ini -  Settings for the MSSQL Database
 - MySQL.ini -  Settings for the MySQL Database.
 - SQLite.ini -  Settings for the SQLite Database.